vasfvitor/bandeiras/README.md

 <br>

-`code`

 The file tree below represents relevant files to the project.
-Thus configuration files are ommited.
+Configuration files are ommited.

 ```
 ├───public -- Files that Astro copy over to distribution